modicio/modicio-docs/README.md

 # modicio-docs

-This repository contains the automatically generated ScalaDoc/JavaDoc sources from the ``modicio`` main framework repository.
+This repository contains the automatically generated JavaDoc sources from the ``modicio`` main framework repository.

 > :robot: This repository is maintained by a bot which updates documentation changes on every main-push in modicio.